samuelorji/scala/topics/templates/objects.md

   println(Alpha.beta.alpha.gamma)
 ```

-Invoking the method `exec()` will cause several objects to be instantiated to evaluate it, before the number `3`
+Invoking the method `exec()` will cause several values to be instantiated to evaluate it, before the number `3`
 is printed on the console.

-Tick all the objects which are initialized when the `exec()` method is run:
+Tick all the values which are initialized when the `exec()` method is run:

 * [X] `Alpha`
 * [X] `Beta`